Which patients are suitable for SDR

 The SDR team will then look at all the info given from your local team.

-After all the tests the SDR team will talk.
+After all the tests the SDR team will discuss your child's case.
 Together with your local team they will make a decision.
-This can be on whether more time is needed for the child to grow or that surgery will be offered.
+This can be on whether more time is needed for the child to grow or that surgery will be offered, or that SDR is not an appropriate treatment option for your child.

 If things move towards SDR surgery you will receive a clinical appointment.
 You and your child will meet the surgical team.
 Treatment goals, what can be expected and questions you have can be discussed.